LucasSavassa/obisidian/vault/computer science/electronics/logical gates.md

-logical gates are electronic components that implement [[boolean logic]]
+- logical gates are electronic components that implement [[boolean logic]]
+- it takes some time for logic gates to change, see [[time in logical gates]]
 # not
 if ( a = 1 )
 	return 0